hassan-alhujhoj/Go-Kart-Project/README.md

 should be stable - your PWM should stay reasonably constant for a fixed throttle position and a fixed load.
 There should be no significant oscillations in any of the control signals.

-### Throttle sets average current and you limit aveage forward current to <150A, peak forward current to <350A and reverse current to <100A.
+### Throttle average current
-Note: that you will only get full marks for this requirement if your controller actually attempts to push the average forward current >100A.
+Throttle sets average current and you limit aveage forward current to <150A, peak forward current to <350A and reverse current to <100A.Note: that you will only get full marks for this requirement if your controller actually attempts to push the average forward current >100A.

 ## Contributers
 > - Hassan Alhujhoj